PAYMENT

 assigns only the current child support and spousal support due for the

 time-period s/he receives IV-A cash assistance.
-For more information on assignment
+For more information on

-life-to-date unreimbursed assistance (URA) amount.
+to the life-to-date unreimbursed assistance (URA) amount.

 URA is the